2012 United States House of Representatives election in Vermont

-The 2012 United States House of Representatives election in Vermont was held on Tuesday, November 6, 2012 to elect the U.S. representative from the state's at-large congressional district.
+The 2012 United States House of Representatives election in Vermont was held on Tuesday, November 6, 2012, to elect the U.S. representative from the state's at-large congressional district.
 The election coincided with the elections of other federal and state offices, including a quadrennial presidential election and an election to the U.S. Senate.
 A primary election was held on August 28, 2012.

+Incumbent Democrat Peter Welch would be re-elected to a fourth term, defeating Republican Mark Donka by nearly 50 points.